-What is an Average Credit Score?
+What is an average credit score?

 Many people don’t know that they have three credit scores—one from each bureau.
 Your score might be a little different depending on the bureau because not every creditor gives information to all three agencies.

-Equifax uses the VantageScore scoring model, which places a heavy weight on your payment history.
+Equifax uses the VantageScore scoring model, which places a heavyweight on your payment history.
 Here are the ranges for Equifax credit scores:

-- Poor: Below 559 points
+- Poor: Less than 559 points

-- Fair: 560 to 659 points
+- Fair: 560-659 points

-- Good: 660 to 724 points
+- Good: 660-724 points

-- Very good: 725 to 759 points
+- Very good: 725-759 points

-- Excellent: 760 to 850 points
+- Excellent: 760-850 points

 The highest Equifax score that you can have is 850 points.
 A 670 credit score puts you squarely in the “good” range.